-Tuskegee University Wellness and Counseling Services
+Tuskegee University Wellness Center

-The mission of the Counseling Center is to help students achieve their personal and academic goals, to understand themselves and others, and ultimately to lead more satisfying and healthy lives.
+The mission of the Wellness Center is to help students achieve their personal and academic goals, to understand themselves and others, and ultimately to lead more satisfying and healthy lives.
 We welcome and work with students of all backgrounds by providing individual and group counseling sessions and wellness/prevention outreach to the University community.

-The primary function of the University Counseling Center is to provide individual and group counseling to students who may be experiencing difficulty with personal and social issues, academics, stress management, test anxiety, grief, relationships, sexuality, family concerns.
+The primary function of the University Wellness Center is to provide individual and group counseling to students who may be experiencing difficulty with personal and social issues, academics, stress management, test anxiety, grief, relationships, sexuality, family concerns.

 Students must come in person to complete the necessary forms and information.
 All Counseling Sessions are private and confidential.